 Knowing the difference between low, medium, and high-density coats can help when shopping for pet shampoo.

-Some pups have curls, some have bristly fur, and some have hair that grows down to the floor.
+Some pups have curly hair, some have bristly dog fur, and some have dog fur types that grow down to the floor.
 Each dog is delightful in its own way, but sometimes they can be a task to wash with all that fur.

-Knowing what type of coat your dog has can help you be a better groomer at home.
-Different dog coat types call for different products, such as our FoamCare shampoo that’s offered in coat-specific formulas for an easier, more nourishing clean.
+As a dog owner, knowing what type of coat your dog has can help you be a better groomer at home.
+Different dog coat types like curly coat, silky coat, wire coat, and double coat call for different products, such as our FoamCare shampoo that’s offered in dog coat-specific formulas for an easier, more nourishing clean.

-Because when your dog finds a nice pile of mud to roll in, sometimes it’s up to you to get them smelling nice and clean again.
+Because when your dog finds a nice pile of mud to roll in, sometimes it’s up to you to get their coat color clean and smelling nice again.

-Short-haired dogs and dogs with fine hair are usually the easiest to care for when it comes to grooming.
-One of the best ways to tell if you have a thinly haired pup is to check whether or not their skin is easily visible through their hair.
+Short-haired dogs and dogs with fine dog hair are usually the easiest to care for when it comes to regular grooming.
+One of the best ways to tell if you have a thin and loose hair pup is to check whether or not their skin is easily visible through their dog hair.
 As they don’t have as much fur to protect their sensitive skin, these dogs often need help, such as a warm jacket, when adjusting to harsher climates.

 Common breeds: Chihuahua, Dachshund, Doberman Pinscher, English Bulldog, Greyhound, Bull Terrier